MarkVanweersch/MarkVanweersch/README.md

 - 🌱 I’m currently learning JavaScript.
 - 🔭 I’m currently working on challenges from FrontendMentor.io
 - 👯 I’m looking to collaborate on nothing in particular yet.
-- 📫 [Visit my portfolio](https://markvanweersch.github.io/index.html) hosted my GitHub Pages
+- 📫 [Visit my portfolio](https://markvanweersch.github.io/index.html) hosted by GitHub Pages

 <!--
 **MarkVanweersch/MarkVanweersch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.